simongray/sino.study/README.md

 Note: this requires the uberjar built during the previous step.

-The image can be run locally as a Docker container using:
+The image can be run as a Docker container using:

 ````
-docker run -p 8080:8080 simongray/sino.study
+docker run -p 80:8080 simongray/sino.study
 ````

-Wait more than usual, then visit [http://localhost:8080](http://localhost:8080).
+Wait (more than usual), then visit [http://localhost:80](http://localhost:80).

 Use ````docker ps```` to list running containers and their assigned names.
 Stop the container again by running ````docker stop <name>````.